tz-wrapped/tezos-btc/TZBTC-contract.md

 ### `SafeEntrypoints`

-This entry point is used call the safe entrypoints of the contract.
+This entry point is used to call the safe entrypoints of the contract.
+Entrypoints are 'safe' because they don't have unsafe arguments, such as arguments with type `contract p` so that they can be safely used in operations that add them to the chain (since in babylon values with type `contract p` are prohibited in storage and code constants), in contrast to various Get* entrypoints, which have `contract p` and have to be handled additionally (basically, we have to pass simple `address` instead of `contract p` and call `CONTRACT`, which can fail).

 **Parameter:** [`Parameter.SafeParameter`](#types-Parameter.SafeParameter)